Solid Waste Authority of Central Ohio: Programs and services

-Waste management and diversion innovations
+Waste management

 In 2016, SWACO began using auto shredder residue to cover the landfill each day.
 This is a more cost-effective and environmentally friendly approach than using dirt or soil.

 SWACO transforms landfill gasses into usable energy through its landfill gas collection system, which harnesses the landfill gas and transforms it into compressed natural gas for vehicle fuel and into pipeline-quality gas.

 SWACO has lessened the environmental impact of its vehicle fleet by using passenger vehicles, front load trucks and transfer trucks that run on compressed natural gas instead of petroleum-based fuels.
 In 2015 SWACO was designated as an Ohio Green Fleet through the Clean Fuel Ohio’s statewide Green Fleet program for its efforts.